Variance Requests, Special Use Permits & Rezonings

 Hall County understands and recognizes the importance of permitting and inspections to our whole community, but the primary responsibility we have at this time is to help fight the spread of COVID-19.
 The safety of our citizens and staff is of the utmost importance to us.

-The Hall County Government Building is now closed to the public and nonessential employees through Friday, April 3, 2020.
-The current plan is to reopen on Monday, April 6, 2020.
+The Hall County Government Building is now closed to the public and nonessential employees through Thursday, April 30, 2020.
 Therefore permitting and plan review is delayed at this time.
 We are working to establish a system for online submittals for development plans, plats, and building permits.
 We will provide updates as new policies are implemented.